-- your spouse (including de facto and same sex) - your children (conditions apply for reversionary beneficiary nominations) - interdependants - other financial dependants - your estate or legal personal representative.
+- your spouse (including de facto and same sex) - your children (conditions apply for reversionary beneficiary nominations) - interdependants3 - other financial dependants4 - your estate or legal personal representative5.

-&lt;sup>1 Conditions apply for reversionary beneficiary nominations.
+1 Conditions apply for reversionary beneficiary nominations.

-&lt;sup>2 Balances used to start a reversionary pension will count towards the reversionary beneficary's Transfer Balance Cap.
+2 Balances used to start a reversionary pension will count towards the reversionary beneficary's Transfer Balance Cap.

-&lt;sup>3 Someone who lives with you and shares a close personal relationship where one or both of you provide financial and domestic support, and personal care of the other.
+3 Someone who lives with you and shares a close personal relationship where one or both of you provide financial and domestic support, and personal care of the other.

-&lt;sup>4 Someone who relies on you financially immediately before your death.
+4 Someone who relies on you financially immediately before your death.

-&lt;sup>5 A legal personal representative is someone who looks after your estate or will, and can't be nominated for reversionary nominations.
+5 A legal personal representative is someone who looks after your estate or will, and can't be nominated for reversionary nominations.